FAMILY MEDIATION

 So now we have a new label for disputes where one parent attempts to limit the child’s relationship with the other parent.

-• Do both spouses have to be in the same room for mediation?
+• Do I have to be in the same room as the other person?

 GEt A Free